Updated November 5, 2018

 NATIONAL TEAM (UNITED STATES): Represented the United States at the Under-18 and Under-20 levels…Traveled to Mexico with the U.S. U-18 Men’s National Team in early 2007 and was part of the side that took part in the Pan-American Games that July in Rio de Janeiro.

-PERSONAL: Born in Fontana, Calif. …Speaks some Spanish…Enjoys playing basketball, listening to music and researching Yoruba music and culture…Loves to vacation in Northern California…Biggest influence is his father…Respects Jay Jay Okocha because of his dribbling abilities and loved to watch the Nigerian National Team because of his heritage…Goes by the nickname “Ja”.
+PERSONAL: Born in Fontana, Calif. …Speaks Spanish…Enjoys playing basketball, listening to music and researching Yoruba music and culture…Vacations in Northern California…Biggest influence is his father…Respects Jay Jay Okocha because of his dribbling abilities and loved to watch the Nigerian National Team because of his heritage…Goes by the nickname “Ja”.